 Prepare.
 We can’t emphasize this point enough.
 The more you practice and prepare, the more at ease and confident you will be with the content of your presentation and the less likely you will need fillers to bridge gaps.

 Complete elimination of filler or non-words may not be realistic, but this is a skill you can learn.
-Combine these skills with our Leadership Presentation & Image Skills workshop, and you will be speaking like a professional in no time.
+If you can replace most of the “ums” and “likes” with pauses, the outcome will be a polished presentation.